MessageKit/MessageKit/README.md

 Check out the [Releases](https://github.com/MessageKit/MessageKit/releases) to see what we are working on next.

-## Join the Slack Group
+## Contact

+Have a question or an issue about MessageKit?
+Create an [issue](https://github.com/MessageKit/MessageKit/issues/new)!

-Click here to join [Slack](https://join.slack.com/t/messagekit/shared_invite/MjI4NzIzNzMyMzU0LTE1MDMwODIzMDUtYzllYzIyNTU4MA)
+Interested in contributing to MessageKit?
+Click here to join our [Slack](https://join.slack.com/t/messagekit/shared_invite/MjI4NzIzNzMyMzU0LTE1MDMwODIzMDUtYzllYzIyNTU4MA).

 ### Apps using this library